TemperWorks/laravel-russian-doll-cache/README.md

 # Laravel Russian Doll Cache Blade Directive

 ## Intro
-This package provides a Blade directive to cache rendered partials in Laravel, based on the LRU auto evict poicy of memcached (by default) or redis [(optional)](https://redis.io/topics/lru-cache)
+This package provides a Blade directive to cache rendered partials in Laravel, based on the LRU auto evict policy of memcached (by default) or redis [(optional)](https://redis.io/topics/lru-cache)

 In this implementation you don't need to explicitly set cache keys.
 The cache key will be automatically generated based on the data you pass to the partial.